-Temperature Estimate from InFred Flux Method (IRFM) – SSPP
+SSPP Temperature Estimate from InfraRed Flux Method (IRFM)

-In DR9-DR12, the SSPP adopts a much improved color (g-i)-temperature relation, the InfraRed Flux Method (IRFM).
+The SSPP now adopts a much improved color (g-i)-temperature relation, the InfraRed Flux Method (IRFM).
 This relation is derived from about 14,000 stars, having both SDSS (u, g, r, i, z) and near infrared (J, H, and K) photometry, as well as surface gravity and metallicity from the SSPP.
 The adopted relation for obtaining the IRFM temperature is

 Teff, IRFM = 5040/(a0 + a1×X + a2×X2 + a3×X3 + a4×X×[Fe/H] + a5×[Fe/H] + a6×[Fe/H]2),

 where, X is g-i and a0=0.6787, a1=0.3116, a2=0.0573, a3=-0.0406, a4=-0.0163, a5=-0.0021, and a6=-0.0003 for log g ≥ 3.7, while a0=0.6919, a1=0.3091, a2=0.0688, a3=-0.0428, a4=-0.0078, a5=-0.0086, and a6=-0.0042 for log g < 3.7.
 For details on how this relationship was derived by L. Casagrande, please see Rockosi et al. in prep.